IbHansen/modelflow-manual/papers/Reproducibility README.md

 ## Overview

-This package includes all fo the information to reproeuce all of the Charts and Tables in *The World Bank's MFMod Frameworkin Python with Modelflow*.
+This package includes information needed to reproduce the Charts and Tables in *The World Bank's MFMod Frameworkin Python with Modelflow*.
 It is comprised of the data set used in the report and from which all the tables and charts are derived, the Jupyter Notebooks that perform the simulations and generate the graphics and tables in the report as well as a python build script that runs all of the Jupyter notebooks and outputs the Charts and Tables and binds them into a PDF which is the actual book.
 The Jupyter Notebooks can be run independently or in the python build program.

 ## Data Availability

-The data used for this report are drawn from the MFMod modelling system Burns et al. (2019), and are being released simultaneously with the report on the [World Bank's github site](https://github.com/worldbank/MFMod-ModelFlow).
+The data used for this report are drawn from the MFMod modelling system [Burns et al. (2019)](https://documents1.worldbank.org/curated/en/294311565103938951/pdf/The-World-Bank-Macro-Fiscal-Model-Technical-Description.pdf), and are being released simultaneously with the report on the [World Bank's github site](https://github.com/worldbank/MFMod-ModelFlow).

 ### Data Sources